lingtalfi/Light_PlanetInstaller/doc/api/Ling/Light_PlanetInstaller/Util/PlanetImportProcessUtil/importBuildDirToApp.md

-PlanetImportProcessUtil::importBuildDirToApp — Imports the planets found in the build dir to the application dir.
+PlanetImportProcessUtil::importBuildDirToApp — Imports the planets found in the build dir to the application dir, and returns the planet dot names that have been successfully imported.